minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 # Project Proposal

-You'll spend the first **day** building a proposal document.
+You'll kick off your project by handing in a proposal document.
 This document should connect the functional design of your project (what does it do?) to a problem in the real world.
 Below, we list all required aspects of your proposal document.

 ## Getting started